iqnev/blog/content/pages/about.md

 Over the course of my career, I've had the privilege of working across a diverse range of companies, each offering unique challenges and opportunities.
 This journey has provided me with a broad spectrum of experience, spanning from robotic systems to web-based software solutions.

-My professional journey has encompassed a wide array of projects, including ventures into the realm of Medical Software development and embedded systems.
-Notably, I've been involved in developing autonomous systems with Odometry.
+My professional journey has spanned a diverse landscape of technologies and projects, and among them, I take great pride in the following accomplishments:

+* Autonomous System Design and Implementation: I led the design and implementation of a remarkable autonomous system.
+This project called for the integration of various sensor types, including gyroscopes, compasses, GPS, accelerometers, and wheel encoders.
+We implemented advanced algorithms leveraging odometers and Kalman filters to achieve exceptional results.

+* Parking Systems and Traffic Management: I spearheaded the design and implementation of parking systems, traffic counting solutions, and an innovative monitoring and occupancy detection system.
+These solutions have contributed to optimizing parking operations and traffic management.

-In the realm of IoT (Internet of Things) and Industrial IoT (IIoT), I've architected and developed custom solutions, leveraging my proficiency in technologies like Qt, Qml, Java, and M2M communication protocols.
-One of my significant accomplishments involved creating a C8Y agent for DMG MORI's CNC machines.
-This agent facilitated the safe and efficient installation of software packages and updates, even in critical conditions.
-Additionally, I implemented a scheduler to process tasks within defined time windows, enhancing the agent's reliability and performance.
+* C8Y Agent for DMG MORI's CNC Machines: I engineered a C8Y agent for DMG MORI's CNC machines, a critical component for ensuring the safe and efficient installation of software packages and updates, even in challenging conditions.
+As part of this project, I introduced a scheduler that effectively manages tasks within defined time windows, significantly enhancing the agent's reliability and performance.

-Furthermore, I've contributed to and maintained a custom solution for T-Systems' IIoT facilities management, a project that demanded expertise in cloud computing, data analytics, and IoT sensor integration.
-Another notable achievement involved crafting a tailored migration solution for Schindler, accommodating the unique requirements of various device types.
-This solution streamlined their migration process and minimized downtime.
+* Custom IIoT Solution for T-Systems: I played a pivotal role in developing a custom solution tailored for T-Systems' IIoT facilities management.
+This endeavor demanded expertise in cloud computing, data analytics, and the seamless integration of IoT sensors, ultimately contributing to streamlined operations.

-In my most recent project, I developed a new C8Y connectivity provider based on KITE integration for Telefonica.
-This integration seamlessly integrated with their existing infrastructure, significantly improving device management and monitoring capabilities.

-Throughout my career, I've delved into diverse domains, from Industrial IoT solutions to web-based systems and integrated parking solutions.
-As an experienced software engineer, I've honed my expertise in IoT, IIoT, Microservices, and IoT Edge Gateway technologies.
-In recent years, my primary focus has centered on building mission-critical, high-performance microservices-oriented systems using cutting-edge technologies such as Java Native Image and Go.
+* Tailored Migration Solution for Schindler: I engineered a tailored migration solution that adeptly addressed the unique requirements of various device types within Schindler's ecosystem, resulting in a streamlined migration process and minimal downtime.

+* OSGi Runtime Platform for Web-Based Solutions**: I undertook the implementation of an OSGi runtime platform for web-based solutions, further diversifying my technical repertoire.

-While I've explored various programming languages, including Java, C, Qt, JavaScript, PHP, and Erlang, my current emphasis is on JVM (Java Virtual Machine) technologies.
+In my career journey, I've navigated a rich tapestry of programming languages, including **Java, Go, C, Qt, JavaScript, PHP, and Erlang** .

+Currently, my passion is centered around **JVM (Java), GraalVM, MicroProfile, Quarkus, and Go**.
+These technologies drive my continuous pursuit of excellence and innovation in the ever-evolving world of software engineering.

 I firmly believe that programming languages are merely tools to help us achieve our goals, and my commitment remains unwavering in delivering excellence in software development.